 In common with many medieval grimoires and books of spells, Exordium elevates the non-sequitur to a formal principle.
 Consisting of more than forty independant fragments, the work might thus be seen as a special case of ‘sympathetic magic’.

-Curiously, there’s been almost no discussion of Exordium anywhere & Peters Edition (Ferneyhough’s publisher) doesn’t even acknowledge the work’s existence.
-Proving that it does, though, this performance, broadcast in June last year, was given by the Arditti Quartet at the 2012 Canterbury Sounds New Festival; & if you’d like to take a look at the score, go here.
+Curiously, there’s been almost no discussion of Exordium anywhere and Peters Edition (Ferneyhough’s publisher) doesn’t even acknowledge the work’s existence.
+Proving that it does, though, this performance was given by the Arditti Quartet at the 2012 Canterbury Sounds New Festival.